 As a small business owner, it’s essential to know where you’re going to get financing for your next project.
-While traditional lenders are preferable, it’s not always possible to get the funding you need.
+While traditional lenders are often preferable, it’s not always possible to get the funding you need.

-Private money lenders, also sometimes called hard money lenders, are non-bank individuals and companies that can provide relatively short-term loans to small business owners—typically in real estate, but some lenders also provide various commercial loans.
+Private money lenders, also sometimes called hard money lenders, are non-bank individuals and companies that can provide relatively short-term loans to small business owners — typically in real estate, but some lenders also provide various commercial loans.

 Private money lenders may not be able to give you as favorable terms as traditional business or mortgage lenders, but they may be worth considering if your options are limited.
 A good business credit score can help expand your horizons in financing.